 - Seniors use long-term care, home health, and hospice services at much higher rates than younger Californians.
 At current rates of use, demand could exceed supply of skilled nursing facility beds by 2020 and residential care community beds shortly after 2030.

-The complete report, as well as the 2008 edition, is available under Document Downloads.
+The complete report, all the charts found in the report, and the 2008 edition, are available under Document Downloads.